 Whilst continuing to pursue a music career, in 2011 I left my teaching job to work part time with women in prison, on probation and in local community.
 Working with young women had been my motivation for becoming a teacher, and although I grew through the experience, it wasn’t for me.
 I also wanted to develop my music career that had been getting the dregs of what remained after a full day of taming teenagers.
 Music had been the centre of my passions for years, but I couldn’t yet see how this was a viable route and lacked confidence in my abilities.

 In my new role as a trainer, I was open to new experiences and was aware that the realities of my naivety and prejudices would be exposed.
 Although certain that I’d had a colourful existence up until this point, at 25 I still had a lot to learn.
 Weekly activity included facilitating group sessions and 1-2-1s with women on relationships, confidence building, self esteem, abuse, sexual health, mental health, employability etc.

-Questioning my suitability for the role, while battling a serious case of impostor syndrome, I remember being quite nervous leading up to my first prison delivery and was seriously questioning my suitability for the role.
+I remember being quite nervous leading up to my first prison delivery and was seriously questioning my suitability for the role.
 However, during the session I was surprisingly at ease.

 I was in a room full of women just like me.
 Young/old, black/white/Asian, Rich/poor, mothers/daughters/sisters/aunts.
 All of us made up of strength and struggles, victories and defeats, hopes and broken dreams, courage and fears.
 It wasn’t for me to have all the answers to the myriad of issues people faced.
 My job was to create a safe place and environment where we could all be real and begin or continue our journey of healing.